 - DBAN (Hard Drive Nuker)

 - Deft (Forensics)

 - Offline NT Password & Registry Editor

-- Ophcrack XP (Password Finder)
+- Ophcrack (Password Finder)

 - Parted Magic (Partition Tools)